CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

 ### Clone the monorepo

-All the source code now lives in a single Gerrit monorepo; the former LibreOffice core is the `engine/` subdirectory of the `online` repo, so there is no separate repository to clone any more.
+All the source code now lives in a single Gerrit monorepo; the former Collabora Office core is the `engine/` subdirectory of the `online` repo, so there is no separate repository to clone any more.
 Code review happens on [Gerrit](https://gerrit.collaboraoffice.com/), not GitHub pull requests; see the [first contribution guide](https://forum.collaboraonline.com/t/your-first-pull-request/41) for the full workflow.

 For an anonymous read-only clone:
 ```bash